LluisRamon/relenium/README.md

 # relenium

 relenium is a third party browser driver for Selenium.
-The main purpose of this package is making web scrapping easier and powerful.
+The main purpose of this package is making web scraping easier and powerful.

 ## Installation